University of Calabar Teaching Hospital

 University of Calabar Teaching Hospital (UCTH), located in Cross River state, Nigeria, was established in 1979 to provide tertiary healthcare and facilitate training of undergraduate medical students at the University of Calabar, Calabar.
 The facility is located at Calabar in Calabar Municipality Local Government Area of Cross River State, South South, Nigeria.
 UCTH is affiliated with University of Calabar, Calabar.

 Leadership

 UCTH is headed by a Chief Medical Director who reports to the Minister of Health.
 In 2019, the Federal Government appointed Prof. Ikpeme A. Ikpeme as the Chief Medical Director.

-Location

-The University of Calabar Teaching Hospital (UCTH) operates in the following locations: